Darunavir (By mouth)

 - It is best to take this medicine with food or milk.

-- Swallow the tablet whole with water or milk.
-Do not crush, break, or chew it.
+- Tablet: Swallow whole with water or milk.
+Do not crush, break, or chew the tablet.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep the oral liquid in its original container.
 Do not refrigerate or freeze it.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.